NBA Players

 Endorsement Deals

 It really didn’t take long for Ja Morant to begin earning impressive stacks of cash off the court.
 His newfound stardom on the Grizzlies roster has secured him several lucrative partnerships with brands such as Beats by Dre, Bodyarmor, Hulu, Nike, Powerade, and PSD.
-The financial details behind these endorsements are incredibly speculative, but here are the most notable deals that the athlete has struck.
+The financial details of these endorsements are highly speculative, but here are the most notable deals the athlete has struck.

 Nike Contract